Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Appendix

-\textbf{\texttt{Minigrid}}: We experiment with two variations of the minigrid environment.
+\texttt{Minigrid}: We experiment with two variations of the minigrid environment.
 The first is the \texttt{Empty} environment where an agent translates freely within a grid-like environment.
 The state is described by the 2D position of the agent and the actions are the 4 possible translation directions.
 The reward is 1 once a randomly selected cell is reached and 0 otherwise.
 The \texttt{DoorKey} environment introduces bottlenecks in the MDP.
 A wall is introduced in the center of the grid separating it into 2 rooms with a closed door in the middle.
-In the first room a key is placed in a random position.
-The goal is to pick-up the key, open the door and reach a goal cell in the other room.
+In the first room, a key is placed in a random position.
+The goal is to pick up the key, open the door and reach a goal cell in the other room.
 The state space is defined as the position in the grid of the agent plus the position of the key plus a binary value describing whether the door is open or not.
 Actions are translations in the grid plus a pick-up action that has an effect only when the agent is adjacent to the key plus an open door action that has an effect only when the agent has the key and is adjacent to the door.
-As before, The datasets are collected by training a DQN agent online to convergence and collecting the datasets using $\epsilon$-greedy strategy with the three different values for $\epsilon$.
+As before, The datasets are collected by training a DQN agent online to convergence and collecting the datasets using $\epsilon$-greedy strategy with the same three different values for $\epsilon$ of before.
+The success rate is respectively of 70\%, 100\% and 100\% for the Empty environment and 10\%, 100\% and 100\% for the DoorKey environment.
+Notice how the main difference between the medium and high datasets here is not in the success rate but rather in the quality of the trajectories.
 For the high-dimensional observations case we use images rendered by the environment as the states.
 These are 80 by 80 pixels with 3 color channels.